msupply-foundation/msupply_docs/content/docs/coldchain/equipment.md

 ![](/docs/coldchain/images/cce_import_warning.png)

 There will be a `Warning` column, which will alert you to which fields are missing or incorrect.
 You can still proceed with the import with this missing data if you wish.

+<div class="note">Sometimes spreadsheet software can reformat dates, into a format we can't process.
+If your dates are missing on import, check your CSV file and ensure the dates are in DD/MM/YYYY format!</div>

 ##### Import Errors